AlexanderConnelly/GettingAndCleaningData/CodeBook.md

 ##Variables:
 In this analysis, all variables used were all the calculated means and standard deviations for all subjects in the study.

+The output tidyDataset.txt has the variables for the means and standard deviations that were recorded during the study.
+This dataset is the means of the groupings of every activity and subject seperatly.

+##Description of Variables:
+tBodyAcc-XYZ - averaging the signals in a signal window sample, Columns for  Mean and STD respectivly tGravityAcc-XYZ - calculation corrected for gravity used the accelerometer to collect this value tBodyAccJerk-XYZ - the body linear acceleration and angular velocity were derived in time to obtain Jerk signals, Columns for  Mean and STD respectivly tBodyGyro-XYZ tBodyGyroJerk-XYZ - used the gyroscope the body linear acceleration and angular velocity were derived in time to obtain Jerk signals, Columns for  Mean and STD respectivly tBodyAccJerkMag - the body linear acceleration and angular velocity were derived in time to obtain Jerk signals, Columns for  Mean and STD respectivly fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag -used the accelerometer fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag

+Gyro=Measurement Calculated from Gyroscope,
+Acc= Measuremetn calculated from Accelerometer
+Jerk = the body linear acceleration and angular velocity were derived in time to obtain Jerk signals,

 ##Transformations:
 IMPORTANT!
 Before starting run_analysis, the txt files were converted into .csv files in order to make the data loading process easier,